 I prefer my narratives subversive, my fantasy postcolonial, and my families found.
-I’ve had the joy of editing authors who have won the World Fantasy Award, the Crawford Award, the Alex Award, the Astounding Award, and the Hugo Award, among others.
-I’ve been lucky enough to debut authors such as Emily Tesh, Freya Marske, and Nghi Vo, and to work with voices like P. Djèlí Clark, Sarah Gailey, Seth Dickinson, and Tochi Onyebuchi on new projects.
+I’ve won the Hugo Award for Best Editor, Long Form and a Publishers Weekly Star Watch honor, and have had the joy of editing authors who have won the World Fantasy Award, the Crawford Award, the Alex Award, the Astounding Award, and the Hugo Award, among others.
+I’ve been lucky enough to debut authors such as Emily Tesh, Freya Marske, and Nghi Vo, and to work with voices like P. Djèlí Clark, Sarah Gailey, Seth Dickinson, Alexandra Rowland, and Tochi Onyebuchi on new projects.

 I actively seek submissions—both novellas and novels—from authors from underrepresented backgrounds.
 Above all and regardless of subgenre, I’m looking for compelling characters and voices that will haunt me long past the last page.

 I joined Tor Books in 2019, and I’m thrilled to be building my list.
 I’m acquiring secondary world speculative fiction, including science fiction, fantasy, and cross-genre books.